Cloudy solutions for the clear skies of WASP-80b: 3D cloud feedback on the atmosphere and spectra of a warm Jupiter: Cloudy GCMs

-Overall, the photospheric temperature structure of the planet is very homogeneous with a very efficient heat redistribution ($f$=1.04).
+Overall, the photospheric temperature structure of the planet is very homogeneous with a very efficient heat redistribution for the cloudless case ($f$=1.04).
 Adding different clouds to the planet causes changes in the temperature structure depending on the species, particle size, and abundance of the clouds.

 The pressure-temperature profile of cloudless GCMs is shown in Fig. \ref{fig:ptp_comb}.
 Different clouds affect the temperature structure depending on the species, particle size, abundance, and location of the clouds.
 The condensation curves of the Na$_2$S, KCl, and MgSiO$_3$ clouds are shown in Fig. \ref{fig:ptp_comb} along with the pressure-temperature profile of the cloudless GCM.
 The pressure-temperature profile of the cloudless GCM crosses the condensation curves of Na$_2$S and KCl clouds, whereas the pressure-temperature profile does not cross the condensation curve of MgSiO$_3$ clouds.
 As a consequence, for our low T$_{\rm int}$ model, only Na$_2$S and KCl clouds can be present in the modelled atmosphere.
 In order to study the possible distribution and impact of MgSiO$_3$ on the spectra, we further simulate models with hotter deep thermal profiles, corresponding to a higher T$_{\rm int}$ of 381 K as proposed by \cite{wiser2025}.